raweden/Project-Hiddenwood/README.md

 The library is written in pure ActionScript 3.0 against the Flash 10.1 runtime.

+**Note: Further development of this project have been abandoned.** This due to instable future of the flash player as a platform.

 ### Features

 * Contains wrappers (`WebStorage`, `WebFile` and `User`) for some commands in the [collab (php)]() backend.
 * Resource Management, with a uniform type lookup and a internal clipboard class `UIPasteboard`.
 * No Dependencies, the library stands on it's own legs.
 * More.. more..
 So much that there is no way to writting them here.

-### Developers Notes.

-The development of "Project Hiddenwood" have currently been put on ice, the project current state could be described as pre-alpha, which means that some bugs and even missing features exists.
-However due to the unstable future of the flash platform I have chosen to not investment the time to complete this project.

 ## Hiddenwood Highlights